LorenzDev00/SoftDev-with-CSharp/README.md

-# Software-Development
+# Software Development with C# and .NET
-This Repository contains C# topics and exercises developed druing university classes and laboratories
+This Repo contains C# content about:
+📚 lectures and labs taken in university
+🧪 Some .NET experiments
+🖥️ little projects & docs taken from Web

+⭐ Incoming content for special project ⭐